advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 This can mean the language is incomplete, or parts of the language is undefined.
 We call such languages for Outside Theories.

+When people use Inside Theories, they might get biased by how the language influences their thinking.
+Just like the prisoners in Plato's cave, these languages become their reality, but does not represent the real world.

+On the other hand, when studying Avatar Extensions, it is clear that it is always possible to extend the theory in a way that has not been thought of before.
+This does not mean that Avatar Extensions is less mathematical than low dimensional mathematics.
+Quite the contrary: Higher dimensional mathematics is *more* mathematical than low dimensional mathematics.

-Therefore, Outside Theories are the only "true" theory of mathematics.
+Therefore, given the choise between Inside and Outside Theories, we argue for the position that Outside Theories are the only "true" theory of mathematics.
 An Inside Theory is merely an illusion.

 ### The Notion of Truth